theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/Power-BI-Connector-(beta)/pbi-script.md

 1. Create a Power BI report using a *Blank Query* as data source.
 2. Open the *Advanced Editor*
 3. Open the Xtract Universal *loading_script* in any text editor and copy the complete content into the *Advanced Editor* window.
-4. Change the values for *ExtractionName* and the *ServerURL* to match the names of your Xtract Universal server and extraction. *Attention*: Only use extractions that write to the *Power BI Connector* destination.
+4. Change the values for *ExtractionName* and the *ServerURL* to match the names of your Xtract Universal web server and extraction. *Attention*: Only use extractions that write to the *Power BI Connector* destination.
 5. Close the *Advanced Editor* and *Close & Apply* your changes.

 ![M-Script](/img/content/XU_PowerQueryScript.png){:class="img-responsive"}